amgarton47/CS62data-structures/Darwin/project/README.md

 NOTE: Code that does not compile will not be accepted!
 Make sure that your code compiles before submitting it.

+## Two part assignment

+This assignment spans two weeks.
+However, we will still be grading some of the assignment next week.
+Specifically, you must complete and push the `World` and `Species` classes by next Tuesday.  **The assignment grade portion for these two classes will be based on their status at the end of the day on Tuesday**.
+You may include other files/changes in your repository.
+We will not grade these, but make sure that they compile.
+You may change the `World` and `Species` files after Tuesday, e.g., if you find a bug that affects the other classes, but we will not grade these changes.
+The entire program must be submitted by the final deadline.

 ## Submitting your work